komplexb/komplexb.github.io/content/articles/recent-vue-work.md

 - Image 2 - A color swatch may be added as well, with optional tags such as **new**.
 - Image 3 - Size widget may be replaced with a checkbox that also supports tags such as **new** or **sale**.
 - Image 6 - Includes product, size as well as color swatches, and tags in various locations.
-- Image 4 - Created to support orientation and icon's in the dropdown, this variation supports up to 4 components, the code is displayed below.
+- Image 4 - Created to support orientation and icon's in the dropdown, this variation supports up to 4 components.
+The code (displayed below) was extended from existing components to support product & style variations, icons on style dropdowns, and orientation toggles.
 <br>
 <script src="https://gist.github.com/komplexb/7150102de9ae0f79cccbdfc4ac0c0260.js"></script>